- Enjoy a guaranteed paid work placement on an Aussie farm!

-During your initial 4 night stay in Noosa, meals will not be included, but the area offers a range of cuisines sure to make a memorable culinary experience.
+During your initial 4 night stay in Brisbane city, meals will not be included, but the area offers a range of cuisines sure to make a memorable culinary experience.
 Enjoy some of the many waterfront eateries and bars - there are lots of great places to choose from to suit a variety of budgets.
 You’ll also be able to grab affordable and tasty meals at your hostel.

 We understand that a Thursday arrival may not be possible for you, and in this event you should plan to get to Brisbane a day or so earlier and arrange extra accommodation.
 Transport to and from the airport is affordable and easy to arrange, we can also recommend a great hostel for you to stay.

 To participate in this trip, you must be aged 18-30 to ensure that you fit the Working Holiday Visa age restrictions.
 Those intending to book this trip can book this experience with the Working Holiday Visa included, or apply for it independently via Australian Immigration.
-You must have a paper copy of your visa grant confirmation letter with your visa grant number on it when you begin training.
-For further Visa information please refer to our FAQs.

-- Be in possession of a valid passport issued by an eligible country or region
+- Be in possession of a valid passport issued by an eligible country

 - Have a valid manual driving licence